Transgender Rights Legal Landscape

-While the American Constitution prevents discrimination on the basis of race, color, religion and national origin, it doesn't mention sexual identity and sexual orientation.
-These issues weren't on the radar of the Founders.
-As such, transgender people (comprehensive list of transgender terms) have continued fighting for equal protection in regards to housing, employment, medical and civil rights, even past the time that women gained recognition under the law and past the civil rights movement when minorities became more successful in asserting their rights.
+While the American Constitution prevents discrimination on the basis of race, color, religion and national origin, the protections do not apply against discrimination based on sexual identity and sexual orientation.
+Transgender issues weren't on the radar at the time.
+As such, transgender people (comprehensive list of transgender terms) have continued fighting for equal protection in regards to housing, employment, medical and civil rights.
+Their struggles continued past the time that women gained recognition under the law and after the civil rights movement during which minorities became more successful in asserting their rights.

-In this Legal Landscape, we will explore the history of transgendered rights in the United States as it relates to current federal and state laws and regulatory actions.
+In this Legal Landscape, we will explore the history of transgender rights in the United States and describe the relevant laws and regulatory actions.

 1959: Christine Jorgensen, a transgender woman, is denied a marriage license in New York on the basis of her birth gender.